felipeprad0-dev/Discover/JavaScript/Variables/Hoisting.md

 # Hoisting

-    Hoisting is JavaScript's default behavior of moving declarations to the top of the current scope (to the top of the current scope or the current function)
+_italic Hoisting is JavaScript's default behavior of moving declarations to the top of the current scope (to the top of the current scope or the current function)_

     In JavaScript, a variable can be declared after it has been used.